pnsaeta/p064/docs/syllabus.md

 # Syllabus

 The first three semesters at Harvey Mudd College provide an introduction to computation in Python and grounding in important topics in the mathematics that underpins physics, including single- and multi-variable calculus, linear algebra, and ordinary differential equations.
-Our course builds on that foundation to develop your ability to use computation to explore physically meaningful problems using standard and powerful Python modules (NumPy, scipy, matplotlib, and pandas) and to extend your mathematical foundation to include several topics of central importance to physics.
+Our course builds on that foundation to develop your ability to use computation to explore physically meaningful problems using standard and powerful Python modules (NumPy, SciPy, Matplotlib, and pandas) and to extend your mathematical foundations to include several topics of central importance to physics.
 These include

 - series expansions
 - Fourier series and transforms